nimarion/promcord/README.md

 DISCORD_TOKEN=<your token>
 ```
 3. Download the [prometheus.yml](prometheus.yml) file to your current directory.
+4. Rename the `docker-compose.yml.localsample` to `docker-compose.yml`.
-4. Run the Docker App with `docker-compose up -d`
+5. Run the Docker App with `docker-compose up -d`.
-5. Navigate to http://localhost:80 to access Grafana.
+6. Navigate to http://localhost:80 to access Grafana.
 Follow [this](https://grafana.com/docs/guides/getting_started/) guide to configure your Grafana server.
-You will need to add Prometheus as your datasource.
-For the Prometheus datasource settings, use `http://localhost:9090` as the URL and `Browser` as the Access.
+Prometheus will be added as a datasource in Grafana automatically.
-6. That's it!
+7. That's it!
 To simplify the creation of Grafana Dashboards, you can download a ready-made dashboard [here](grafana.json) to [import it into Grafana](https://grafana.com/docs/grafana/latest/reference/export_import/)

 #### Docker Installation (production install)